issacto/pycuga/README.md

-# 📦PYCUGA
+# 📦pycuga

-PyCuGa (PYthon CUda Genetic Algorithm) provides a simple and easy package for performing island-based genetic algorithm using Python and Cuda.
+Pycuga (PYthon CUda Genetic Algorithm) provides a simple and easy package for performing island-based genetic algorithm using Python and Cuda.

+### 🦾 Motivation
+- When I worked on my prrevious project on Solving Maximum Satisfiability Problem using CUDA, I realised a lot of code could be reused and save a lot of development time for solving other optimisation problem using genetic algorithm and CUDA.

-## Variables
+## Parameters

 | Methods currently supported |  |
 | ------------- |:-------------:|